 ALL volunteers are required to follow these three simple rules to participate: 1.
 Register to access our patterns and resources.
 2. Register your nests using our Nest Registration Form.
 This is essential, as it keeps our records up-to-date on the types and sizes of nests that are still needed.
 3. Log-in regularly to keep up on any news or updates and avoid having your account de-activated.
 All volunteers are expected to stay active on the WRN website.
 The website automatically deletes all accounts that have been in-active for more than a three month period, this helps keep our website up-to-date with volunteers that are actively participating in the project.
 These three simple steps make our project run smoothly and provide valuable information to our active volunteers.
-If you cannot follow these simple rules, we ask that you find an alternative way to give back to our wildlife.

 There are many versions of these nests floating around on the internet; however, our patterns were developed and tested with the help of professional wildlife rehabilitators to prevent injuries to their animals and to ensure their utmost safety.
 The rescue centres and rehabilitators that we serve expect a high level of quality, and we take great pride in the fact that they trust our nests to safely provide warmth, comfort and security to the wildlife in their care, and we hope you do too!